 - 1. Diabetes UK is legally required to keep a record of accidents and dangerous incidents that happen at our events.
-This is so that we can learn lessons and help to prevent accidents from happening again.
+This is so that we can respond to any claims as well as learn lessons and help to prevent accidents from happening again.
 This includes any accidents or incidents that happen in group meetings. - 2.
 Diabetes UK's insurers require that we tell them if any accidents happen.
 Understanding the types of accidents that happen allows our insurers to make sure that all of your activities are covered by our Public Liability Insurance. - 3.
 Diabetes UK has a responsibility to report accidents or incidents which fall under the Health and Safety Executives Reporting of Injuries, Diseases and Dangerous Occurrences Regulations (RIDDOR).